What is a property hunter?

 Is the property hunter profession regulated?

-Why use a property hunter instead of searching alone?
+Why use a property hunter rather than searching on my own?

 Does the property hunter work with estate agents?